Chamberlain Group: UX/UI Design Internship

 Property Manager 4: "For a small building, any system is costly to get installed."

-Face ID User Survey
+Biometric Data User Survey

-Face ID is not currently used by competitor products on the market To answer the question of "how to users feel about biometric data", we sent out a second survey to small building complex residents within Chamberlain internally and received 24 responses.
+To test our hypothesis and answer the question of "How to users feel about biometric data", we sent out a second survey to small building complex residents within Chamberlain internally and received 24 responses.

 Key Takeaways: